 Transforaminal lumbar interbody fusion (TLIF) is a surgical procedure to restore the intervertebral body height, the lumbar lordosis (LL), and spinal stability.
 This involves the removal of the nucleus pulposus (NP) and a portion of the annulus fibrosus (AF), followed by decompression of the segment and the placement of an interbody cage through a unilateral approach.
 This is aimed at achieving an anterior interbody fusion in addition to the posterior one by a solid segmental fixation (Agrawal and Resnick 2012; Gum et al. 2016).

 One of the mechanical complications of the TLIF surgical intervention is cage subsidence, a situation where a cage enters into the vertebral body and consequently results in the loss of intervertebral body height and segmental lumbar lordosis (SLL) created intraoperatively by the instrumentation.
-(Le et al. 2012; Malham et al. 2015; Lee et al. 2017).
-Several risk factors of cage subsidence in TLIF have been identified, such as cage geometry (shapes and sizes) (Cho et al. 2008; Le et al. 2012; Agarwal et al. 2013; Faizan et al. 2014; Kim JT et al. 2015; Deng et al. 2016; Kim CW et al. 2016), single cage vs. paired cages (Xu et al. 2013), and use of unilateral posterior fixation vs. bilateral one (Chen et al. 2012; Ambati et al. 2015).
+Cage subsidence rates associated with different cage designs and surgical techniques were reportedly from 10% to 38% (Le et al. 2012; Malham et al. 2015; Lee et al. 2017).
+A cadaveric experimental study reported that the subsidence stiffness and subsidence force with TLIF were significantly lower (p<0.01) than those for anterior (ALIF) and lateral (LLIF) lumbar interbody fusion (Palepu et al. 2019).
+Several risk factors of cage subsidence in TLIF have been identified, such as cage geometry (shapes and sizes) (Cho et al. 2008; Le et al. 2012; Agarwal et al. 2013; Faizan et al. 2014; Kim JT et al. 2015; Deng et al. 2016; Kim CW et al. 2016), single cage vs. paired cages (Xu et al. 2013), use of unilateral posterior fixation vs. bilateral one (Chen et al. 2012; Ambati et al. 2015), and trabecular bone volume fraction (Palepu et al. 2019).

 Biomechanical analysis using finite element models showed that a larger cage footprint (e.g., 490 vs. 280 mm2) allowed to bear about 300% more functional load and reduced the maximum stresses by about 50%, resulting in a lower risk of cage subsidence (Faizan et al. 2014).
 Biconvex shapes were shown to allow better cage fitting, but with loads more concentrated in the medial region of the endplates with relatively lower mechanical strength than peripheral cortical bone, thus higher risk of cage subsidence (Cho et al. 2008).
 Using paired- vs. single-cage configurations resulted in 55.2% lower stress at the bone-cage interface (49.77 vs. 77.23 MPa) and subsequently lower risk of cage subsidence (Xu et al. 2013).

 A thicker cage is generally more effective for SLL restoration, but requires more intervertebral distraction for its placement, which increases the risk of cage subsidence due to the higher compressive forces at the bone-cage interface (8.8 N with 6-mm cage vs. 21.5 N with 8-mm cage in a biomechanical experiments using cadaveric lumbar spines) (Truumees et al. 2008; Le et al. 2012).
 Clinical studies showed that a kidney-shape cage placed 16% more anteriorly vs. a medial placement of a bullet-shape cage, resulted in an SSL increase of 2.11⁰ (Kim JT et al. 2015) and reduced the risk of cage subsidence by shifting the bone-cage contact more to the peripheral region of the endplates with superior mechanical strength.
+The results of a controlled cadaveric test reported that using shorter cage (with length of 22- vs. 27-mm) in TLIF can potentially restore the segmental lordosis up to 8.7° (Robertson et al. 2018).
 Wedged cages (vs. flat cages) are reported to allow better lordosis restoration; increasing the wedge angle from 4° to 15°, and increased the resulting SLL from 2.6° to 6.5° (Hong et al. 2017).